 The girl lay shivering in the street, too weak to rise.
-As the night grew deeper, a cool wind picked up off the Syrian desert.
+As the night grew deeper, a cool desert wind arose.
 It was bitterly cold, and she had nothing with which to stay warm.
 Then a figure appeared in the distance, flitting from shadow to shadow.
-The girl drew back in fright as a man approached wearing a dark cloak with a hood pulled over a lean and crooked face.
+The girl drew back in fright as a man approached her wearing a dark cloak with a hood pulled over a lean and crooked face.

 Thief: How now, a little skirt, alone in the night, lying in the dirt.
 Tis sad to see, one so frail as thee, frightened… and oh so very helpless…